-Derek Foran is a partner in the Litigation Department of Morrison & Foerster’s San Francisco office.
-He specializes in complex business litigation, with a focus on trial work.
+Derek Foran is a business litigator and trial partner in the Litigation Department of Morrison & Foerster’s San Francisco office.
 He has represented numerous public and private companies in high-stakes litigation in state and federal courts.
-Mr. Foran has been recognized multiple times by Super Lawyers magazine as a Northern California Super Lawyer.
+Mr. Foran is recognized by America’s Top 100 High Stakes Litigators – Northern California, and has been named multiple times by Super Lawyers magazine as a Northern California Super Lawyer.

 Mr. Foran is originally from Ireland.
-He received his B.A. in liberal arts from St. Patrick’s College in 1991, and a Graduate Diploma in Irish folklore from University College Dublin in 1993.
+He received his B.A. in liberal arts from St. Patrick’s College in 1991, and a Higher Diploma in Irish folklore from University College Dublin in 1993.
+He received his J.D. from Cornell Law School in 2002.

 John Russo Industrial Sheetmetal, Inc. v.
 Los Angeles World Airports Authority(San Mateo Sup.
 Ct.
 2013–present).
-Mr. Foran was co-trial counsel in a six-week jury trial in San Mateo Superior Court for Los Angeles World Airports Authority in a breach of contract action brought by a terminated contractor.
+Co-trial counsel in a six-week jury trial in San Mateo Superior Court for Los Angeles World Airports Authority in a breach of contract action brought by a terminated contractor.
 Plaintiff’s damages included a claim for millions of dollars in future lost profits.
 The jury unanimously rejected plaintiff’s claims.

 NAF v.
 Center for Medical Progress et al. (USDC, N.D.
 Cal.
 2015–present).
 Lead counsel for the plaintiff in a case that arose out of the controversy surrounding the release of surreptitiously taken videotapes of Planned Parenthood physicians.
 On behalf of NAF, Mr. Foran led a team of lawyers to secure a preliminary injunction, preventing the release of further videotapes.
 Mr. Foran’s work on this matter has been featured in the national media, including The New York Times, the Los Angeles Times, the Washington Post, American Lawyer, and NPR.
 The case is expected to proceed to trial in federal district court in 2018.